Are Dental Implants or Dentures the Best Option For Elderly People?

 Fixed Bridges.

 A bridge can be used to replace one tooth or a few adjacent teeth.
 The teeth on either side of the bridge must be filed down to place a crown over them and then the false teeth will be held in place by attaching to the crowns.
 A fixed bridge can also be held in place by an implant.
-This is a much more secure way to replace a few missing teeth.
+This is a much more secure way to replace a few missing teeth than a normal bridge.

 Using a fixed bridge would mean that you anticipate all of the other teeth remaining healthy and stable for years to come.
 If those teeth don't stay healthy, the bridge will begin to fail and another solution will need to be found.